hwgordon247/CV/README.md

 - Essar Oil - Primary objective was to redesign the rubber lined pipework in the demineralized water plant.
 Successful completion of the task required in depth knowledge of the workings of the refinery, most of which could only be acquired through communication with others.

 - Durham University - I undertook numerous engineering projects that had to be solved efficiently and innovatively.
-These ranged form partnering with Black & Decker to develop a "streak free" window cleaner, to designing a affordable boat suitable for use in the Mekong Delta - a project that my team and I placed first in for an inter course competition.
+These ranged from partnering with Black & Decker to develop a "streak free" window cleaner, to designing an affordable boat suitable for use in the Mekong Delta - a project that my team and I achieved first place in an inter course competition.

 #### Teamwork